-In 2016, there were an estimated 25 million people in forced labor globally3, roughly equal to the population of the city of Shanghai.
-Of that 25 million, 16 million were exploited in the private sector4.
+In 2021, there were an estimated 28 million people in forced labor globally3, a population roughly equal to that of metropolitan Delhi, India.
+Of that 28 million, over 17 million were exploited in the private sector.
 These staggering numbers offer a glimpse into the importance of private sector action in addressing modern slavery, and why governments around the world are enacting laws requiring companies to report on their identification, prevention, and mitigation of modern slavery risks in their supply chains.